 Credit: Ryan Fitton – Professional ethernet installation in UK home

-What to Look For:
+<strong>What to Look For:strong>

-Red flags: Master socket in a garage, basement, or furthest corner of the house.
+<strong>Red flags:strong> Master socket in a garage, basement, or furthest corner of the house.
 These locations will create wifi dead zones and may require expensive rewiring.

-3. Thick Walls: The Silent Signal Killer
+<strong>3.
+Thick Walls: The Silent Signal Killerstrong>

 UK homes, particularly older properties, often feature thick stone, brick, or concrete walls that can severely impact wifi signals.
-This is one of the biggest tech challenges overlooked by buyers.\
+This is one of the biggest tech challenges overlooked by buyers.

 Credit: Netgear – How walls affect wifi signals

-Wall Types to Watch Out For:
+<strong>Wall Types to Watch Out For:strong>

-- Solid brick/stone walls (pre-1930s properties) – can reduce wifi signal by 50-90%
+- <strong>Solid brick/stone wallsstrong> (pre-1930s properties) – can reduce wifi signal by 50-90%

-- Concrete block construction – common in 1960s-80s builds
+- <strong>Concrete block constructionstrong> – common in 1960s-80s builds

 - Check your phone’s signal strength in different rooms